InfinityVM/InfinityVM/book/src/integration/onchain.md

 # Onchain Jobs

 For building an app which uses onchain jobs, we recommend forking the [InfinityVM foundry template](https://github.com/InfinityVM/infinityVM-foundry-template/tree/main).
-We have instructions in the `README` to get started (most of the content in this page is in the `README` too).
+We have instructions in the `README` to get started.

 ## Writing your app contract